Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: The asymptotic dimension of spaces of Siegel--Jacobi forms

 Finally, since $\D_{k,m}$ is toroidal, by Lemma~\ref{lemm:HilbSam} we have

 Combining \eqref{eq:as1}, \eqref{eq:as2} and \eqref{eq:as3} we obtain the result. \end{proof} \begin{cor} We have

 \end{cor}

-Therefore, to obtain an asymptotic estimate of the growth of $\dim J_{\ell k, \ell m}(\Gamma)$ and $\dim J_{\ell k, \ell m}^{\cusp}(\Gamma)$ we are reduced to computing $\D_{k,m}^n$. \begin{rmk} The $\limsup$ in \eqref{eqn:limsup} is actually a $\lim$ for sufficiently divisible $\ell$ as it is the volume of a graded linear series of almost integral type (see Remark~\ref{rmk:limsup}). \end{rmk}
+Therefore, to obtain an asymptotic estimate of the growth of $\dim J_{\ell k, \ell m}(\Gamma)$ and $\dim J_{\ell k, \ell m}^{\cusp}(\Gamma)$ we are reduced to computing $\D_{k,m}^{d}$. \begin{rmk} The $\limsup$ in \eqref{eqn:limsup} is actually a $\lim$ for sufficiently divisible $\ell$ as it is the volume of a graded linear series of almost integral type (see Remark~\ref{rmk:limsup}). \end{rmk}

-Our next task is to compute the degree $\D_{k,m}^n$.
+Our next task is to compute the degree $\D_{k,m}^{d}$.
 We recall that $\D_{k,m}=\D(\overline{L}_{k,m,\phi}, s,h)$ and that (see Proposition~\ref{prop:7}) the metric $h$ is toroidal with respect to the boundary divisor $\overline \caB(\Gamma )_{\Pi }\setminus \caB(\Gamma )$ for any admissible cone decomposition $\Pi $.
 Then by \cite[Theorem 5.20]{BBHJ} we have that

-Here the integral in the middle is the so called \emph{non-pluripolar volume}, which agrees with the integral on the right hand side because the metric $h$ is smooth on $\caB(\Gamma)$.
+Here the integral in the middle is the so-called \emph{non-pluripolar volume}, which agrees with the integral on the right hand side because the metric $h$ is smooth on $\caB(\Gamma)$.

-We let $h_B$ resp.\ $h_M$ denote the canonical metrics on the line bundles $M$ and $B$, see Definition~\ref{def:6} and the remarks immediately thereafter.
+We let $h_B$ and $h_M$ denote the canonical metrics on the line bundles $B$ and $M$ respectively, see Definition~\ref{def:6} and the remarks immediately thereafter.
 As equation \eqref{eq:18} also gives the canonical invariant metric $h$ on $L_{k,m}$, by transport of structure we may use multi-linearity to deduce that